ipazc/mtcnn/README.rst

 .. code:: bash

-    $ pip3 install mtcnn
+    $ pip install mtcnn

-This implementation requires OpenCV>=4.1 and Tensorflow>=1.12.1 installed in the system, with bindings for Python3.
+This implementation requires OpenCV>=4.1 and Keras>=2.0.0 (any Tensorflow supported by Keras will be supported by this MTCNN package).

-They can be installed through pip (if pip version >= 9.0.1):
+If this is the first time you use tensorflow, you will probably need to install it in your system:

 .. code:: bash

-    $ pip3 install tensorflow==1.12.1 opencv-contrib-python==4.1.0
+    $ pip install tensorflow

-or compiled directly from sources (`OpenCV4 <https://github.com/opencv/opencv/archive/4.1.0.zip>`_, `Tensorflow <https://www.tensorflow.org/install/install_sources>`_).

-Note that a tensorflow-gpu version can be used instead if a GPU device is available on the system, which will speedup the results.
-It can be installed with pip:
+or with `conda`

 .. code:: bash

-    $ pip3 install tensorflow-gpu\>=1.12.0
+    $ conda install tensorflow

+Note that `tensorflow-gpu` version can be used instead if a GPU device is available on the system, which will speedup the results.

 USAGE
 #####